trimcao/sdcnd-p3-end-to-end-driving/writeup_template.md

 [//]: # (Image References)

-[image1]: ./examples/placeholder.png "Model Visualization"
-[image2]: ./examples/placeholder.png "Grayscaling"
-[image3]: ./examples/placeholder_small.png "Recovery Image"
-[image4]: ./examples/placeholder_small.png "Recovery Image"
-[image5]: ./examples/placeholder_small.png "Recovery Image"
-[image6]: ./examples/placeholder_small.png "Normal Image"
-[image7]: ./examples/placeholder_small.png "Flipped Image"

-## Rubric Points
-###Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.
+[architecture]: ./figs/cnn-architecture.png "CNN Architecture"
+[center_example]: ./figs/center_example.jpg "Center example"
+[left_example]: ./figs/left_example.jpg "Left example"
+[right_example]: ./figs/right_example.jpg "Right Image"
+[cropped]: ./figs/cropped.png "Cropped Image"
+[brightness]: ./figs/brightness.png "Changing brightness"
+[flipped]: ./figs/flipped.png "Flipped"

 ---
-###Files Submitted & Code Quality
+### Files Submitted & Code Quality

-####1.
-Submission includes all required files and can be used to run the simulator in autonomous mode
+#### 1. Submission includes all required files and can be used to run the simulator in autonomous mode

 My project includes the following files:
-* model.py containing the script to create and train the model
+* *train_model.ipynb* containing the script to create and train the model.
-* drive.py for driving the car in autonomous mode
+* *drive.py* for driving the car in autonomous mode.
-* model.h5 containing a trained convolution neural network
+* *model.h5* containing a trained convolution neural network.
-* writeup_report.md or writeup_report.pdf summarizing the results
+* *README.md* summarizing the results.

-####2.
-Submission includes functional code
+#### 2. Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
 ```sh
 python drive.py model.h5
 ```

-####3.
-Submission code is usable and readable

-The model.py file contains the code for training and saving the convolution neural network.
-The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

-###Model Architecture and Training Strategy

-####1.
-An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).

-####2.
-Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

-####3.
-Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).

-####4.
-Appropriate training data

-Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...

-For details about how I created the training data, see the next section.

-###Model Architecture and Training Strategy

-####1.
-Solution Design Approach

-The overall strategy for deriving a model architecture was to ...

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

-####2.
-Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

-![alt text][image1]

-####3.
-Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:

-![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...

-I finally randomly shuffled the data set and put Y% of the data into a validation set.

-I used this training data for training the model.
-The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+#### 3. Submission code is usable and readable

+The *train_model.ipynb* file contains the code I used to train a convolutional neural network used for autonomous driving.
+The sections in the notebook are:
+- Utility functions (used to read in images from the training dataset and images augmentation.)
+- Validation set preparation.
+- Training set preparation.
+- Model training.

+### Model Architecture and Training Strategy

+#### 1. An appropriate model architecture has been employed

+![alt text][architecture]

+I use the architecture designed by NVIDIA (https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/).
+The model consists of one normalization layer, four convolutional layers, and four fully-connected layers.

+Each convolutional and fully-connected layer is followed by an ELU activation layer (to add nonlinearity to the model).

+#### 2. Attempts to reduce overfitting in the model

+After each ELU layer I add a dropout layer.
+The drop rate is set at 0.2.

+The validation set is prepared by getting images from driving two laps in each track in the simulator.
+The same validation set is used while trying different architectures and hyperparameters.
+Therefore, I could easily compare the performance between different models.

+To test a trained model, I use that model to drive a car in the simulator (both tracks).

+#### 3. Model parameter tuning

+The model used an ADAM optimizer, so the learning rate was not tuned manually.
+I did not try different values for dropout rate.

+#### 4. Appropriate training data

+Training data consists of:
+- Center lane driving in both tracks and in both directions (clockwise and counter-clockwise), recorded by the center camera.
+- Recovering from the left and right sides of the road on both tracks.
+- Augmenting data by randomly changing brightness in the images, and flipping the images.
+- Images recorded by left and right cameras.

+### Model Architecture and Training Strategy

+#### 1. Solution Design Approach

+The NVIDIA neural network architecture is introduced during lecture, and it is proven to work well, so I decide to use it as the architecture for my model.

+To obtain training data, I drive one lap in each direction for both tracks provided in the simulator.
+I also do some recovery driving by taking the car to the left or right side then steer it back to the center of the lane.
+It was not very easy driving with the simulator because the driving feeling is totally unrealistic.
+I think the data get better when I turn smoothly on corners, i.e. try to keep the steering angle consistent during a turn.

+I loaded the training data with images of left, center, and right cameras using *matplotlib*.
+It is important to note that in the example provided during lecture, images are imported using *OpenCV*.
+Since OpenCV uses BGR colormap as default, it affects the accuracy of the model because the model uses RGB colormap during testing.

+The validation set is obtained separately from the training set because I want the validation set to be consistent so I can easily compare different networks.
+The validation set consists of two laps of driving in each track.

+With the training and validation sets available, I use Keras to train a convolutional neural network with the same hyperparameters used by NVIDIA.
+After raining is finished, the model can be used to drive in the simulator by using the script *drive.py*.

+#### 2. Final Model Architecture

+added later using a table

+#### 3. Creation of the Training Set & Training Process

+In this section I will show examples of the training data and some image augmentation.

+Here is an example of center-lane driving:
+![alt text][center_example]

+The car is also equipped with left and right cameras, and the images recored from these cameras look like (from the same position above):

+![alt text][left_example]

+![alt text][right_example]

+Because we assume all images come from the center camera, when use the images from the left and right cameras, I need to add some steering angle correction to the recorded steering angle.
+In other words, images from left and right cameras can simulate the situation when the car is on either side, and we need to steer it back to the center.

+I also do some recovery driving, i.e. I take the car to the side then drive it back to the center.
+It was a great way to add more meaningful data to the training set.

+I repeat this process to obtain the validation set.
+The important difference is only images from the center camera are used, and no recovery driving is recorded.

+One important preprocessing step is to crop the image so that the image only contains the road instead of other artifacts in the scene (like trees, water, etc.).
+This cropping step is done via a layer in the Keras model.
+Here is an example of a cropped image.

+![alt text][cropped]

+Next, I try to augment the training set so the model can generalize better (reduce overfitting).
+I use two methods of augmentation: changing brightness and flipping the images.

+The brightness is changed by converting a RGB-image to HSV colormap, changing the value of the V-channel, and converting it back to RGB colormap.
+Here is example of decreasing the brightness of an image.

+![alt text][brightness]

+Flipping an image is done via the *fliplr* function of numpy.
+When we flip the image we also multiply the steering angle by -1 (flipping the sign).

+![alt text][flipped]

+In summary, the training set has about 60000 images while the validation set has about 7000 images.
+The model is trained using Keras and saved as the file *model.h5* in the repo.

+#### 4. Misc.
+Notes

+In the drive.py file, the steering angle is predicted by the model, then I multiply it by 1.5.
+Otherwise, the car does not steer hard enough during sharp turn.